buresdv/Cork/README.md

   - Implement a feature tagged with `Help Wanted` in the [Issue Tracker](https://github.com/buresdv/Cork/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22).
     Please espect the coding style.
 The main deviation from the Swift convention is that [brackets are on their own lines](https://github.com/buresdv/Cork/blob/83e6ac9977d780328d7bfeddaf4df66dc3260521/Cork/Logic/JSON/Parse%20JSON.swift#L16).

-However, if you don't want to do any of the above, you can always compile Cork yourself for free.
+However, if you don't want to do any of the above, you can always compile Cork yourself.
 See below for instructions.

 ## Screenshots
 ### Main Window